History of the England national rugby union team: First match

 The game of rugby union developed out of the game of football that was played at Rugby School from the mid-18th century.
 In the first half of the 19th century, the game began to spread, as ex-pupils of Rugby, and other public schools, introduced it into the universities.
 At Cambridge University, in 1839, a game was organised between Old Rugbeians and Old Etonians, and a rugby club was formed at Guy's Hospital, London in 1843.
+The rules of Rugby were first codified at Rugby School by William Delafield Arnold, W. W. Shirley and Frederick Hutchins in 1845.
 In 1848, representatives of the major public schools agreed a code of rules.
 On 26 January 1871, a meeting was held in London that led to the founding of the Rugby Football Union.
 Following a challenge from Scottish members, teams representing England and Scotland met at Raeburn Place, Edinburgh, on 27 March 1871 in the first ever international rugby union match.
 Scotland won by four points to one, in front of 4,000 people.